krlawrence/graph/book/README.md

 **LATEST NEWS:**
 [Jan-03-2018] Revision 275 was just published in all formats.
 Lots of updates to book and sample code.
 [Dec-24-2017] Revision 274 was just published in all formats.
 Now using releases to store output files.
-[Dec-12-2017] Revision 273 was just published in all formats.
-Fixes issue #12.
-Also added additonal clarifications.
-[Nov-23-2017] Revision 272 was just published in all formats.
-Many updates to sections 3 and 4.
-[Nov-03-2017] Revision 271 was just published in all formats.
-Several improvements and additions.
-[Oct-27-2017] Revision 270 was just published in all formats.
-Fixes issue #6 and adds more to Janus section.
-[Oct-23-2017] Quite a lot has been added to the Janus Graph section - more to come soon.
-[Oct-15-2017] Experimental - The /book folder now includes DOCBOOK, EPUB and MOBI format versions of the book.
-[Oct-11-2017] I improved the section that introduces the 'repeat' step.
-[Oct-10-2017] Several sections have been improved, I also made updates to reflect changes made in Tinkerpop 3.3

 **About the files in this folder**